aetperf/aetperf.github.io/_posts/WP_2020-08-28-Minimizing-continuous-non-convex-functions-with-Optuna.md

 > Optuna is an automatic hyperparameter optimization software framework, particularly designed for machine learning.
 It features an imperative, define-by-run style user API.
 Thanks to our define-by-run API, the code written with Optuna enjoys high modularity, and the user of Optuna can dynamically construct the search spaces for the hyperparameters.

-Optuna is a really great package for HyperParameter Optimization (HPO).
+Optuna is a really great package for HyperParameter Optimization HPO.
 I have been using it for a little while along several machine learning frameworks such as XGBoost, LightGBM, Scikit-Learn, Keras, etc...
 Optuna is powerful, efficient and easy to use.
 From what I understand, it is developped by the people from the japanese company Preferred Networks Inc, which brought some other great open-source packages such as [Chainer](https://github.com/chainer/chainer) or [CuPy](https://github.com/cupy/cupy).

 Let's use it here on some "textbook" optimization problems, minimizing 4 classic non-convex [test functions for single-objective optimization](https://en.wikipedia.org/wiki/Test_functions_for_optimization):
 - Rastrigin